Language and Syntax Documentation

 ...

-description = input.another_input.value // references the `value` output of an `input` named `another_input`
+description = variable.another_var.value // references the `value` output of a `variable` named `another_var`

 }